who-knows-inc/whoknows_variations/documentation/contributions.md

 ![alt text](2026-02-05_20-06.png)

 When the PR has been created, a fellow teammate will review it and merge it, if possible.

+## Are you the merger?

+Make sure to delete the branch when it has been merged, we like a clean house.

 Like stated earlier, we like commits!
 But we dont like reviewing PR's all the time, so make sure you are done before you open a pull request - rather have one more commit than having to reject a pull request.